Assessing Your Mobile Internet Needs

 What do you want to do online?

-And of course, the data needs of an entire connected household with multiple computers, tablets, streaming devices, security cameras, and gaming machines to keep connected is vastly different than that of solo nomad just doing some casual surfing on a single tablet.
+And of course, the data needs of an entire connected household with multiple computers, tablets, streaming devices, security cameras, and gaming machines to keep connected is vastly different than that of a solo nomad just doing some casual surfing on a single tablet.

-If you need to facilitate two-way video sessions - you'll need to pay particular attention to signal enhancing, redundancy and planning your travels around connectivity to make sure you can achieve the download AND upload speeds you'll need.
+If you need to facilitate two-way video sessions - you'll need to pay particular attention to signal enhancing, redundancy, and planning your travels around connectivity to make sure you can achieve the download AND upload speeds you'll need.

-For the more casual surfer, you may get by just fine with a small data plan on your phone and soaking up free WiFi when you find it.
+For the more casual surfer, you may get by just fine with a small data plan on your phone and soaking up free Wi-Fi when you find it.

 Whatever you do, avoid putting together a needlessly expensive and complex system.
 Overkill is rarely the right answer.

-What is your style of travel
+What is your style of travel?

-Where are you Staying?
+Where are you staying?

 If you're planning to focus on RV parks or marinas in populated areas, you'll probably see good connectivity most of the time.
-You'll be able to utilize cellular data plans from any of the carriers (quite possibly with strong consistent signal without needing antennas or boosters) and likely even have access to public WiFi hotspots.
+You'll be able to utilize cellular data plans from any of the carriers (quite possibly with strong consistent signal without needing antennas or boosters) and likely even have access to public Wi-Fi hotspots.

-And if you're really going off the beaten path into isolated areas and want to keep connected, you may even need to consider satellite.
+If you're really going off the beaten path into isolated areas and want to keep connected, you may even need to consider satellite.

 How long are you traveling?

-Or are you setting off for shorter excursions, such as part-timing, seasonal travels or more vacation length trips?
+Or are you setting off for shorter excursions, such as part-timing, seasonal travels, or more vacation-length trips?
 Then you have to seriously weigh how much effort you want to put into your options versus the benefits.

-How long in each stop?
+How long at each stop?